David-OConnor/leg_campaign_site/md_pages/election_reform.md

 # Democratic reform

 A fair election system is critical to a healthy democracy, and is a foundation to everything else in politics.
-Our current system strongly favors incumant candidates, at the expensive of representation of the people.
+Our current system strongly favors incumant candidates, at the expense of representation of the people.

 ## Gerrymandering